-Should You Accept or Decline that LinkedIn Invitation to Connect?
+Should You Accept (or Decline) that LinkedIn Invitation?

 One of the most common questions I am asked when speaking to groups about marketing on LinkedIn is “should I accept or decline that invitation“?

-What you want to do on LinkedIn is build an intelligent network without limiting opportunities to expand your reach beyond the obvious.
+What you want to do on LinkedIn is build a smart network.

 If you limit who you connect with to only the people you know (as LinkedIn suggests), you’re potentially going to miss out on the massive networking and business building opportunities that LinkedIn affords.
 Every time you connect with someone new, you gain exposure to their network.

 Additionally, one of the primary ways your profile can be found on LinkedIn is through LinkedIn people searches.
 Did you know that in 2012 LinkedIn had nearly 6 billion people searches?
 Simply by virtue of who you are connected with, you can show up in search results, regardless if the searcher was looking for you or not.

 LinkedIn search has improved dramatically in recent months, and due to all of the data LinkedIn has collected on its members, it’s getting much smarter.
 LinkedIn is becoming the default search engine for professionals, businesses, and corporations.

 The simple math is this: the more people you are connected to, the more opportunities you have to get found on LinkedIn.
 As you grow your network, you will see how it can impact your opportunities.

 Here’s an example: I conducted a LinkedIn search for “attorneys in Arizona” to help out a client who is one of my 1st degree connections.
 I was looking for other professionals in his city that he could reach out to and connect with.
 What showed up at the top of my search results was indeed an attorney in Arizona.
 I immediately saw we shared a mutual connection.
 Through this mutual connection, I could facilitate an introduction for my client.
 A random search result became a meaningful one.